Xiaofei-it/pinoc/docs/pinoc_demo.md

 <img src="pics/pinoc_application.png" width="800" height="500"/>

 ## An Activity

-In our app, there is an `Activity`:
+Suppose that in our app, there is an `Activity`:

 ```
 public class DemoActivity extends AppCompatActivity {